-The harmonization process has suffered from a lack of a binding set of rules which would be applicable throughout the region, thus limiting the effectiveness of the different initiatives, especially as some TSOs and national authorities have so far proven reluctant to commit to specific projects and to amending their current market rules.
+The harmonization process has suffered from a lack of a binding set of rules which would be applicable throughout the region, thus limiting the effectiveness of the different initiatives, especially as some TSOs and national authorities have been hesitant to commit to specific voluntary projects and to amend their current market rules.

-Therefore we consider it essential for the regional market to transpose the 2009/73 Directive into national legislation in order to be able to count on stronger competences for the regulators, unbundling schemes to be adopted, harmonized entry-exit tariff systems and the creation of new virtual hubs to concentrate trading volumes.
-Also, the ongoing process of drafting Framework Guidelines and Network Codes is extremely important to pave the way for a stronger harmonization with special reference to capacity allocation and congestion management, aiming at overcoming the current difficulties encountered by traders when operating in the different markets.
+Therefore we consider it essential for the regional market to transpose the 2009/73 Directive into national legislation in order to count on stronger competences for the regulators, unbundling schemes to be adopted, harmonized entry-exit tariff systems and the creation of new virtual hubs to concentrate trading volumes.
+Also, the ongoing process of drafting Framework Guidelines and Network Codes is extremely important to pave the way to a stronger harmonization with special reference to capacity allocation and congestion management, aiming at overcoming the current difficulties encountered by traders when operating in the different markets.